techlgbt/info-site/index.markdown

 **For privacy and safety of our community, we do not comment on most instance blocks that we have in place.
 We have recently begun sharing details on major/oft commented moderation decisions via [@mods@tech.lgbt](https://tech.lgbt/@mods)**

-The list is visible for logged-in members under the section **Moderated servers** below.
+The list is visible for logged-in members under the section **Moderated servers** on [https://tech.lgbt/about](https://tech.lgbt/about).
 While we understand that not publishing this list for non-members is not fully transparent, we are not trying to scare of potential new members who want to ensure that their friends are not blocked.
 The only nefarious intent here are those who have used this information when public to harass individuals and the instance as a whole.
 Bluntly, if those are the people that you want to interact with, you should probably join their instance instead.

 **This page most recently updated on 6 July 2023**